Skip to Content

 Neuropathic pain biomarker and drug discovery

 Dr. Falci has been pioneering surgical techniques to eradicate severe spinal cord injury neuropathic pain refractory to all medications while also analyzing human spinal cord neuropathic-pain-producing tissue using techniques of proteomics (cellular protein identification) and transcriptomics (cellular RNA identification) to aid in drug discovery for the treatment of spinal cord injury neuropathic pain.
 This research has led to a Food and Drug Administration (FDA) approved drug trial currently underway.
-Collaborative partners include the University of Minnesota Dept. of Physical Medicine and Rehabilitation and Harvard University Dept. of Physical Medicine and Rehabilitation.
+Collaborative partners include University of Miami – Miller School of Medicine.

 Human-machine interface and brain-machine interface technologies